vatpac-technology/sops/docs/enroute/Brisbane Centre/TRT.md

 #### BRM CTR
 When **BRM ADC** is offline, BRM CTR (Class D/E `SFC` to `A055`) reverts to Class G, and is administered by KIY.
 Alternatively, KIY may provide a [top-down procedural service](../../../aerodromes/Broome) if they wish.

+!!! tip
+    If choosing *not* to provide a top down service, consider publishing an **ATIS Zulu** for the aerodrome, to inform pilots about the airspace reclassification.
+The *More ATIS* plugin has a formatted Zulu ATIS message.

 ## Sector Responsibilities
 TRT is responsible for sequencing, issuing STAR Clearances, and issuing descent for aircraft bound for YPDN.
 KIY is responsible for issuing descent and ascertaining arrival intentions for aircraft bound for YBRM.